geogardenclub/geogardenclub.github.io/docs/develop/design/data-model.md

 In addition, the user can provide a picture at this time if they want.

-:::info Beta Release modifications
+:::info 1.0 Release modifications

-For the initial beta release:
+For the initial 1.0 release:
 * The country field will be a read-only drop-down and "United States" will be selected.
 It returns the alpha2 code for the United States (i.e. "US")
 * The Postal (Zip) Code input field will be a pull-down list of postal codes associated with Whatcom, Washington.

-These modifications to the Onboarding screen guarantee that beta test users will be associated with the Whatcom-WA Chapter, and allow us to avoid the need to design and implement the ChapterZipMap and associated processing.
+These modifications to the Onboarding screen guarantee that 1.0 test users will be associated with the Whatcom-WA Chapter, and allow us to avoid the need to design and implement the ChapterZipMap and associated processing.
 :::

 Once the form is successfully filled out, a User and Gardener document is created for that email address.
 If those documents are created successfully, then the application displays the Home screen for that User.